Do you have a passion for beauty and nails and like expressing creativity? If yes, a career as a Nail Technician might interest you.

 Flexible in schedule and in offering designs solutions

 6. Nail Technician Qualifications In Australia

-In Australia, there is no mandatory formal training to become a nail technician.
+There is no mandatory formal training to become a nail technician in Australia.
 However, most employers prefer applicants who hold a relevant VET qualification.

 17 years and above